derektypist/derek-dhammaloka-cv/README.md

 On the Interests page, you can get more information on BCS, W3Schools and IMA by selecting one of the links (opens in a new tab).

+On the GitHub page, simply enter the username (e.g. derektypist) on the input field.
+If the username is blank, you will be asked to enter a username.
+If the username does not exist, then there is no information for that username.
+If there is information for the username, you will see the username, image (if any), number of followers, number following, number of repositories and repo list.

 On the Download CV, you can download a copy of my CV for printing.

 **User Stories**